BillyFrcs/Programming/README.md

 git clone https://github.com/BillyFrcs/Programming.git
 ```

-2. To run and compiled the code, you need to install compiler and sdk.
+2. To run and compiled the code, you need to install some compiler and sdk.
 Visit the link below to download and install the compiler and sdk.

    - [C/C++](https://sourceforge.net/projects/mingw-w64/)
    - [.NET ](https://dotnet.microsoft.com/download)